Helen Olson Brower Memorial Fellowship

 This fellowship is given via a generous bequest of Julia A. Edwards for use in the recruitment of new doctoral students and to support current students whose distinguished performance is considered worthy of special recognition.

 One or two awards will be made for use during the academic year which will include one semester of stipend, tuition and GradCare benefits.
-The competition is typically announced in late November, with a mid-January deadline for submission.
+The competition is typically announced in late January, with a late February deadline for submission.
 The scholarship for graduate students studying biology is in memory of Edwin H. Edwards, who received his bachelor of science degree in biology from U-M in 1892.

 Curatorial Assistantships in the Museum of Zoology and Herbarium